 The physical layer (PHY) rate is the speed at which client devices communicate with the AP.
-When you move a computer connected to the AP within the WLAN coverage area, the adapter properties dialog in Windows displays the varying connection speed, which may be as high as 450 or 300 Mbps when you are close to the AP or as low as 1 Mbps when you are 50 meters away from it.
+When you move a computer connected to the AP within the WLAN coverage area, the adapter properties dialog on Windows or the Wi-Fi icon menu on macOS displays the varying connection speed, which may be as high as 450 or 300 Mbps when you are close to the AP or as low as 1 Mbps when you are 50 meters away from it.
 The displayed speed is the PHY rate.